-Rory Gallagher: Derry GAA condemns domestic violence
+Rory Gallagher stepping back as Derry GAA manager

 Nicola Gallagher alleged she suffered domestic abuse over a 24-year period.

-She claimed it happened before and during her marriage.
+In a lengthy social media post, Nicola Gallagher claimed that domestic abuse occurred before and during her marriage.

-"Blocking it out was easier than admitting what was happening," she said, in a lengthy social media post.
+"Blocking it out was easier than admitting what was happening," she wrote.

 After outlining a catalogue of alleged beatings, Ms Gallagher, who is from Belleek, County Fermanagh, concluded: "Silence nearly killed me."